 photo by Mariangela Quiroga

 Colombian composer/sound maker James Diaz, currently based in New York and Philadelphia, composes music that strives to create unique sonic textures, sound masses, and interactive environments.
 His music includes interdisciplinary projects that explore the potential of electroacoustic and mixed media settings.
-Deeply influenced by the concept of psychedelia, and psychedelic rock bands, his music also draws from elements of architecture, Latin-America landscapes, and photography.
+Deeply influenced by the concept of psychedelia, and psychedelic rock bands, his music also draws from elements of architecture, Latin-America landscapes, graphic design, and photography.

 James has won multiple international and national awards, such as the 2015 National Prize of Music in Composition from the Colombian Ministry of Culture for "Saturn Lights", his concerto for percussion trio and orchestra, and was recorded by conductor Mateo Sepulveda and the REC Symphony.
 His orchestral piece "Frack[in]g" was awarded the 2018 Bogotá Philharmonic Prize in Composition.
-Similarly, James has been fellow at the Orchestra of St. Luke’s DeGaetano Institute, the American Composers Orchestra's Underwood Readings, the Nashville Symphony Composers Lab, the Loretto Project, the Gabriela Lena Frank Creative Academy of Music, the International Winter Festival of Campos do Jordao, and the Q-arte string quartet festival.
+Similarly, James has been a fellow at the Orchestra of St. Luke’s DeGaetano Institute, the American Composers Orchestra's Underwood Readings, the Nashville Symphony Composers Lab, the Loretto Project, the Gabriela Lena Frank Creative Academy of Music, the International Winter Festival of Campos do Jordao, and the Q-arte string quartet festival.

 James is currently pursuing a Ph.D. in composition at the University of Pennsylvania as a Benjamin Franklin fellow.
 As the 2016 Banco de la República de Colombia's fellow, James earned an M.M. in Composition from the Manhattan School of Music, receiving the Nicolas Flagello and Saul Braverman Awards.
 James studied composition with Moisés Bertrán, Harold Vázquez, and Gustavo Parra at the National Conservatory of Music, received his B.M in Composition, in 2015.
 His mentors include Reiko Füting, Marcos Balter, Kate Soper, Amy Williams, Gabriela Lena Frank, James Primosch, and Anna Weesner.